kws/building-register/README.md

 ## What do I need?

 Patience.
 And a few tools.
 Most importantly you need [Python][python].
-Follow the links to download a recent version of Node and install this.
+Follow the links to download a recent version and install this.

 Next, we use [Poetry][poetry] for dependency management.
 Once you have working python version installed, installing Poetry should be as easy as following